Marilyn W. Thompson

-Marilyn Walser Thompson is an American investigative journalist, author, and editor.
-She is the author of books covering national events such as the Wedtech scandal and the 2001 anthrax attacks, and co-authored two biographies of Senator Strom Thurmond (R-SC).
+Marilyn Walser Thompson (born 1952) is an American investigative journalist, author, and editor.
+She is the author of books covering American events such as the Wedtech scandal and the 2001 anthrax attacks, and co-authored two biographies of Senator Strom Thurmond (R-SC).
 At the Washington Post, Thompson was an editor of reports on gun violence that was a finalist for the Pulitzer Prize in public service in 1992.
 As an editor on the Investigative Team, she led the group that won the Pulitzer Prize for Public Service in 1999 and 2000.

 Education

-Thompson graduated from Clemson University (1974) with a Bachelor's in English, and was managing editor of the Clemson Tiger, the university's student newspaper.
+Thompson graduated from Clemson University (1974) with a Bachelor's in English, and was managing editor of The Tiger, the university's student newspaper.

 Career

 Following graduation from Clemson University, she joined the Columbia (SC) Record as a governmental affairs and investigative reporter.